adriaanp/NMarkdownServe/README.md

-# Markdown Browser
+# NMarkdownServe

-Markdown browser lets you point it do a directory and will serve any Markdown files.
+NMarkdownServe is a server that hosts markdown files.